ooyala/html5-skin/README.md

 If you send a pull request, please do it against the [`master` branch](https://github.com/ooyala/html5-skin/tree/master).
 We maintain stable branches separately but we don't accept pull requests to them directly.

 We will do our best to keep the `master` branch in good shape, with tests passing at all times.
-But our `master` branch is under active development and may contain changes that your application might not be compatible.
+But our `master` branch is under active development and may contain changes that your application might not be compatible with.
 We recommend using [latest stable version](https://github.com/ooyala/html5-skin/tree/stable) for production.

 ###Submitting a Pull Request
 The core team monitors pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.